The FIDE Trainer’s Commission (TRG) seeks to facilitate the organizing of FIDE Trainer Seminars in all major and regional languages,

 This includes a trainer information section which will be the basis of 80 percent of the title award evaluation and so needs to be carefully completed.

-Should the seminar not be held online, the organizer is responsible to ensure minimum standards in terms of facilities for a successful seminar including:
+Should the seminar not be held online and as the TRG co-organizer, the organizer is then responsible to ensure minimum standards in terms of facilities for a successful seminar including: